-- Collection vehicles must be able to enter and exit the collection area in a forward direction - Drawings must show the site's entry point, vehicle's route of travel and manoeuvring - Swept path models must illustrate how a standard waste collection vehicle will enter, service and exit the site - A 0.5 m unobstructed clearance is required from all obstructions for the vehicle's ingress and egress manoeuvres - For rear loaded vehicles, an additional 2 m unobstructed loading zone is required behind the vehicle for the loading of 660 L and 1,100 L bins.
-Additionally, a 0.5 m side clearance is required on either side of the vehicle for driver movements and accessibility - Unobstructed access, adequate driveways and ramps of sufficient strength to support waste collection - Access for the collection vehicles must be separate from the entry and exit driveway of any car parking areas to and from public areas - An acoustic assessment is to accompany the DA and account for waste collection location and times, and - A structural engineer's report is to accompany the DA and confirm that all infrastructure used for vehicle ingress and egress movements can support the waste collection vehicle's weight.
+- Collection vehicles must be able to enter and exit the collection area in a forward direction - Drawings must show the site's entry point, vehicle's route of travel and manoeuvring - Swept path models must illustrate how a standard waste collection vehicle will enter, service and exit the site - A 0.5 m unobstructed clearance is required from all obstructions for the vehicle's ingress and egress manoeuvres - For rear loaded vehicles, an additional 2 m unobstructed loading zone is required behind the vehicle for the loading of 1,100 L bins.
+Additionally, a 0.5 m side clearance is required on either side of the vehicle for driver movements and accessibility

+- Unobstructed access, adequate driveways and ramps of sufficient strength to support waste collection - A structural engineer's report is to accompany the DA and confirm that all infrastructure used for vehicle ingress and egress movements can support the waste collection vehicle's weight.
 Council's DCP consists of dimensions for waste collection vehicles.